SimonDataLab/Climate-Change-Slovakia/README.md

 ## Key Findings

 The analysis yields several notable insights:
-- **Temperature Increase**: There is a clear upward trend in air temperatures in Slovakia over the 80-year period.
+- **Temperature Increase**: Obviously, there is a clear upward trend in air temperatures in Slovakia over the 80-year period.
+The animation below shows by how much the temperature increased in each month.
 - **Uneven Warming**: Months of May, and partially April, exhibit significantly smaller increases in temperature compared to other months, suggesting potential seasonal nuances in warming patterns.
+For deailed view, see the static image below, where the final iteration of the animation is shown with the 10-years temperature averages for 2014-2023.

 ## Installation and Usage